 It’s not always easy to build credit, especially if you’re starting from zero or working to repair yours.
 That’s because you often need credit to build credit.
 But it’s hard to get credit without any credit history.

 Here are 5 tips you can use to build or improve your credit:

 1. Prioritize on-time payments

-Making timely payments is one of the best ways to build your credit score.
+Making timely payments is the single most important factor in your credit score.
 Make sure you pay your bills on time and make at least the minimum payment to stay ahead of late fees.

 If you’re having trouble keeping up with loan or credit card payments, you may consider consolidating your debt.
 Debt consolidation makes it easier to pay off multiple debts by combining payments into a single monthly charge.

 If you have a limited credit history, consider a secured credit card (or secured card), which offers many of the same benefits and protection as a standard credit card; however, there is a catch.
 A secured credit card will require you to put down a security deposit first since that allows your lender some added protection in case you default on your credit.
 Once you get one, however, a secured credit card reports to the credit bureaus just like a standard credit card.
 It can be a great tool to build credit, especially if you’re starting from scratch.

 If you can responsibly manage your line of credit, a secured credit card could give you a chance to establish credit with on-time payments.
 You can also get your security deposit back in full.
 Although this option is a way to build and improve your credit score, it often comes with low credit limits with high-interest rates.

 Your credit utilization ratio compares the total credit available to you to the amount you actually use.
 Your credit utilization makes up 30% of your FICO® Score.
 Experts generally suggest that you keep your credit card balances below 30% of your limits.
 Lower balances are even better.
 In fact, the average consumer with an elite FICO® Score uses just 4% of their revolving credit lines.